Tomorrow, The Pretty Things, The Pink Fairies interview with John Alder (Twink)

-There is not many drummers as John Alder, often called just "Twink".
-He was part of many absolutely groundbreaking bands and met and played with so many amazing musicians.
-His carrier started with Tomorrow, that recorded a psych monster LP.
-Later he joined forces with The Pretty Things and with them he recorded S.F.Sorrow, that is one of the pinnacle albums in the psychedelia and an early example of conceptual albums.
-In July 1969, John took the opportunity to record his own album with members of The Deviants (Paul Randolph), The Pretty Things (Wally Allen, John Povey), Tyrannosaurus Rex (Steve Peregrin Took) and Tomorrow (John "Junior" Wood).
-The album was produced by The Deviant's Mick Farren.
-Twink would later play on Mick Farren's solo debut, Mona the Carnivorous Circus, with Steve Peregrin Took.
-After this he was a big part of Pink Fairies.
-His carrier moved on and he experimented a lot with Nik Turner (Hawkwind).
-We also must mention The Rings and Plasticland among others.
-Here is a brand new interview with John.
+Drummer John Alder, often called just ‘Twink’ was part of many groundbreaking bands.
+He started with Tomorrow, later he joined the Pretty Things and record S.F.Sorrow.
+In July 1969, John took the opportunity to record his own album with members of the Deviants (Paul Randolph), the Pretty Things (Wally Allen, John Povey), Tyrannosaurus Rex (Steve Peregrin Took) and Tomorrow (John ‘Junior’ Wood).
+The album was produced by The Deviant’s Mick Farren.
+Twink would later play on Mick Farren’s solo debut, Mona the Carnivorous Circus, with Steve Peregrin Took.
+Then he was with the Pink Fairies.
+He also had project with Nik Turner of Hawkwind among many others.

 My musical career began with: